Bruce Springsteen: Health

 Springsteen has avoided hard drugs his entire life.
-Long-time bandmate Steven Van Zandt said in 2012, "[Springsteen is] the only guy I know—I think the only guy I know at all—who never did drugs."
-He has spoken about his struggles with depression, which he began to address in his 30s after years of denial.
-During this time, he also became frustrated with being an underweight "fast food junkie" who had to be helped off the stage after a show due to his poor health, and thus began following a mostly vegetarian diet while running up to six miles on a treadmill and lifting weights three times a week.
+Van Zandt said in 2012, "[Springsteen is] the only guy I know—I think the only guy I know at all—who never did drugs."
+Springsteen has spoken about his struggles with depression, which he began to address in his 30s after years of denial.
+During this time, he also became frustrated with being an underweight "fast food junkie" who had to be helped off the stage after a show due to his poor health.
+He later began following a mostly vegetarian diet while running up to six miles on a treadmill and lifting weights three times a week.
 A 2019 Consequence article celebrating his 70th birthday revealed that he still maintains this routine and diet.

-Views
+In September 2023, Springsteen announced the postponement of all his concerts in the US beginning in that month and through December, due to his ongoing treatment for peptic ulcer disease.

+Religion

 While rejecting religion in his earlier years, Springsteen stated in his 2016 autobiography Born to Run, "I have a personal relationship with Jesus.
 I believe in his power to save, love [...] but not to damn."
-In terms of his lapsed Catholicism, he has stated that he "came to ruefully and bemusedly understand that once you're a Catholic you're always a Catholic".
-He elaborated, "I don't participate in my religion but I know somewhere... deep inside...
+In terms of his lapsed Catholicism, he said that he "came to ruefully and bemusedly understand that once you're a Catholic you're always a Catholic ...
+I don't participate in my religion but I know somewhere... deep inside...
 I'm still on the team."

+Wealth

-In a 2017 interview with Tom Hanks, Springsteen admitted that he was a tax evader early in his career, stating that the government did not pay much attention to his taxes until he was put on the cover of Time magazine in 1975.
-Almost all of his income over the next several years went towards paying back his taxes, resulting in him having only $20,000 left by his 30th birthday despite multiple best-selling records and tours.
+In a 2017 interview with Tom Hanks, Springsteen admitted that he evaded taxes early in his career since the government had not paid attention to his taxes prior to his 1975 appearance on the cover of Time.
+Most of his income over the next several years went towards paying back his taxes; by his 30th birthday, he had only $20,000, despite multiple bestselling records and tours.
+Forbes "conservatively" estimated Springsteen's net worth at US$1.1 billion in 2024.

-Politics
+Hobbies

+Springsteen is a model railroader.
+He collects and runs HO scale model trains.